helmutkaufmann/wn-twigext-plugin/README.md

 # TwigExt - Mercator Twig Extensions

 TwigExt provides a set of Twig filters and functions for [WinterCMS](https://wintercms.com).
 In addition, it allows developers to easily add new Twig functions and filters to a [WinterCMS](https://wintercms.com) theme.

-The plugin was originally based on OctoberCMS' [Twig Extensions](https://github.com/vojtasvoboda/oc-twigextensions-plugin) by Vojta Svoboda.
+The plugin is based on OctoberCMS' [Twig Extensions](https://github.com/vojtasvoboda/oc-twigextensions-plugin) by Vojta Svoboda and includes that functionality.
-It has been adapted and tested with [WinterCMS](https://wintercms.com) 1.2.
+It has been tested with [WinterCMS](https://wintercms.com) 1.2.

+## Please read: Next version coming up with major changes
+The TwigExt plugin originated in [October CMS](https://octobercms.com) and was ported originally to [WinterCMS](https://wintercms.com) 1.1.
+Version 1 of this plugin required quite some work in order to run on 1.2 and was ported "quick and dirty" with the exception of ``time_diff``, which is currently only producing English output.

+You will see a version 2 of this plugin showing up as a branch shorty, which will see some major changes, in particular the removal of functionality that is already provided elsewhere.
+Example being ``truncate``, which is already available as ``u.truncate``.
+Besides making maintenance easier, it will ensure compatibility.

+In addition, for Laravel-mirrored functionality provided by this plugin,. you will see these functions being replaced by objects that allows using the respective Laravel functions natively along the lines ``{{ Storage('local').put('example.txt', 'Contents') }}``.

 ## Installation

 Use Composer to install the plugin by executing

 ```
-composer require mercator/wn-twigext-plugin "^1.2."
+composer require mercator/wn-twigext-plugin
 ```

 from the root of your [WinterCMS](https://wintercms.com) installation.